Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Toddlers/Preschool

-Celebrate the world of kid-dom with photographs of kids all over the world having fun, playing games, and spending time with family.
-While the specifics may change from country to country, kids everywhere are all just doing what they do best: being kids!
+Celebrate what it’s like to be a kid no matter where you are in the world!
+This photographic book format captures moments with children from all over the world having fun, playing games, and spending time with loved ones.
+While the specifics may change from country to country, they’re all doing what they do best: being kids!

 4. Elizabeti’s Doll by Stephanie Stuve-Bodeen